Drawn to Life: The Next Chapter (Nintendo DS video game): Plot

 The game begins with a surreal sequence, wherein an unknown party asks the player: "What do you remember about that day?"
 The player is given several dialogue choices that build a cohesive description of "that day", though at this time, the player is not aware of the event's importance.
 Before the game begins, the player is asked to draw an image depicting this mysterious scene, introducing them to the game's core drawing mechanics.

 Following this is an animation sequence wherein one of the characters from the previous game, Heather, recovers from a nightmare.
 She is shown to possess a red-colored jewel pendant.
 In the same sequence, Heather is abducted by a darkness which emanated from a scepter she discovered in a beached treasure chest in the middle of the night.
-The next morning, when the other characters realize she's missing, a search for her is cut short by Wilfre, who causes the majority of the Raposa villagers to vanish, reveals himself as Heather's captor, and ultimately drains the Village of color.
+The next morning, when the other characters realize she's missing, a search for her is cut short by a still-alive Wilfre, who causes the majority of the Raposa villagers to vanish, reveals himself as Heather's captor, and ultimately drains the Village of color.
 The remaining characters flee to the back of a massive turtle delivered, upon request, by the Creator.

 Their numbers reduced and their home ruined, the game follows the Raposa's struggle to reunite with their fellows and, with the aid of the Creator's Hero of Creation, defeat Wilfre before he can realize his as-yet unknown goals.
 The remaining members of the Village travel to Watersong, Lavasteam, the Galactic Jungle, and Wilfre's Wasteland.
+At one point, Wilfre sways Mari into helping him, but she soon deflects back to the Hero's side.
 During the last level of Wilfre's Wasteland, Wilfre kills the Hero and starts absorbing color from it, supposedly destroying it.
 The villagers from the Turtle Ship, Watersong, Lavasteam, and Galactic Jungle all pray for the Hero to revive.
 The Hero revives but Wilfre returns with the creation that Mari built.
 The Hero defeats Wilfre, who vanishes, leaving Heather behind.